rballentine25/CEG2350-OS-concept-usage/f24notes/finalreview.md

 1. Set of resources virtually "defined"
 2. Resource allocation managed by hypervisor
+	* hypervisor: separates physical resources from virtual environments. hypervisors can sit directly on top of OS (type 2, client/hosted) or installed directly onto hardware (type 1, bare metal). they take your system's physical resources and divide them amongst virtual environments.
 3. Can install an operating system to a disk using an iso (machine image)
 4. What can you do in a virtual machine?

 ## Devices, Filesystems, Data Storage

 1. Devices
+   Devices refers to a physical or virtual hardware component that interacts with the computer system. devices are classified based on how they interact with the OS and applications. can be divided into hardware and virtual; input, output, storage, or communication. two main types are block and virtual, where the difference is how they transfer data. managed by device drivers.
-   - block - SSD, HDD, NVME, CD, USB
+   - block - SSD, HDD, NVME, CD, USB block devices store and transfer data in fixed size blocks and allow random access to data.
    - character - /dev/null, /dev/zero, /dev/random
+	character devices transfer data as a continuous stream of bytes without fixed size. printers, mice, keyboards, all char devices
 2. Storing data on a disk
    - partition table
    - partitions